techbrett/OfficeDocs-SkypeForBusiness/Teams/devices/custom-names.md

   - NOCSH
 search.appverid: MET150
 ms.localizationpriority: medium
-description: This article provides the information required when you want to put in a custom name for a Microsoft Teams panel.
+description: This article provides the information required when you want to add in a custom name for a Microsoft Teams panel.
 ---

-# Create a custom name for Teams panels
+# Add a custom name for Teams panels

 ## Heading 2